epinio/epinio/docs/user/tutorials/install_epinio_on_rancher_desktop.md

 ## Rancher Desktop Prerequisites

 * Running on Windows requires Windows Subsystem for Linux (WSL) which is automatically installed by Rancher Desktop
-* Epinio v0.1.1 has been tested with Rancher Desktop incl. kubernetes version v1.21.5

 ### Install Rancher Desktop